Open-Water Testing Support

 Sensors and Instrumentation

-NREL has a large inventory of resource, electrical and mechanical sensors and instrumentation, and support equipment available to support laboratory and field testing.
-NREL actively maintains these hardware, including calibration, to ensure they are mission-ready.
+NREL has a large inventory of resources, electrical and mechanical sensors and instrumentation, and support equipment available to support laboratory and field testing.
+NREL actively maintains and calibrates these hardware to ensure they are mission ready.

 - Acoustic Doppler profilers for current and wave measurement